Stochastic Gradient Descent for Barycenters in Wasserstein Space: SGD for closed-form Wasserstein barycenters

 \section{SGD for closed-form Wasserstein barycenters}

-{ Implementing our SGD algorithm requires, in general, computing or approximating the optimal transport maps between two given absolutely-continuous distributions.
-Considerable progress has been made on the numerical resolution of the latter problem through PDE methods \cite{loeper2005numerical,benamou2000computational,angenent2003minimizing} or, more recently, through regularization/optimization \cite{peyre2019computational,bercu2021asymptotic, cuturi2013sinkhorn} approaches.
-The aim of this work is not that of addressing the practical implementation of the SGD in general cases.
-We will rather content ourselves with analysing some families of models considered in \cite{cuestaalbertos1993optimal, alvarez2018wide}, for which this additional algorithmic aspect can be avoided, their optimal transport maps being explicit and easy to evaluate.
-Further, we will examine some of their properties which are preserved under the operation of \emph{taking barycenter}. }
+As discussed in the introduction, recent developments enable the approximated computation of optimal transport maps between two given absolutely-continuous distributions, and hence the practical implementation of the SGD in fairly general cases is in principle feasible.
+We will not address this issue in the present work, but rather content ourselves with analysing some families of models considered in \cite{cuestaalbertos1993optimal, alvarez2018wide}, for which this additional algorithmic aspect can be avoided, their optimal transport maps being explicit and easy to evaluate.
+Further, we will examine some of22 their closure properties which are preserved under the operation of \emph{taking barycenter}.
+This is important, for instance, in the context of the statistical application \cite{backhoff2018bayesian}, wherein $\Pi$ really represents a posterior distribution on models and its barycenter is postulated as a useful representative of the posterior distribution on models.
+It is hence desirable that the representative model shares some of the properties of all the models charged by the posterior.

+{ In the settings that will be presented, the pseudo-associativity condition \eqref{eq:pseudo-asoc_ineq} is either satisfied or conditions ensuring it can be given explicitly.
+Convergence bounds as in Theorem \ref{thm:uKarcherSGDrate} can be easily deduced in those cases for each specification of ${\Pi}$ satisfying the required assumptions.}